Investment Property Mortgage Rates What Should You Expect To Pay

 For a conforming investment property loan, your lender may require 15% to buy a single-family home and up to 25% for a multifamily home with up to four units.

-She added that the type of property you buy influences the rate as well.
+The type of property also influences the rate.
 If you’re tight on cash, you may want to opt for a single-family property.
+Buying a multiunit may come with better cash flow opportunities, but a single-family will usually carry a better interest rate.

 The amount you need depends on how many properties you are currently financing (in other words, how many properties you have a mortgage on).
 If you have six or fewer financed properties, you will need between two and six months’ worth of mortgage payments in reserves for each home financed.

-And “mortgage payments” are defined as total monthly expenses, not just principal and interest.
-Include insurance, property taxes, HOA dues, mortgage insurance, second mortgage payments, and any other required monthly expense when calculating the reserves you’ll need.
+Mortgage payments are defined as total monthly expenses, not just principal and interest, so this includes insurance, property taxes, HOA dues, mortgage insurance, second mortgage payments, and any other required monthly expense.

 Your primary residence is included in these requirements.